 Save And Import Files

-Use this workflow after measurement to write the adjusted Helix file and import it back into the Helix.
+Use this workflow after measurement to write the adjusted Helix or Pod Go file and import it back into the matching processor.

 Before You Save